ocaml/ocamlbuild/manual/manual.md

 target.

-The following example can be found in `ocaml_specific.ml`, the file of the ocamlbuild sources that defines most ocaml-specific tags and rules of ocamlbuild:
+The following example can be found in `ocaml_specific.ml`, the file of the OCamlbuild sources that defines most ocaml-specific tags and rules of OCamlbuild:

     flag ["ocaml"; "annot"; "compile"] (A "-annot");

 This means that the `-annot` command-line option is added to any compilation command for which those three tags are present.
-The tags `"ocaml"` and `"compile"` are activated by default by ocamlbuild, `"ocaml"` for any ocaml-related command, and `"compile"` specifically for compilation steps -- as opposed to linking, documentation generation, etc. The `"annot"` flag is not passed by default, so this
+The tags `"ocaml"` and `"compile"` are activated by default by OCamlbuild, `"ocaml"` for any ocaml-related command, and `"compile"` specifically for compilation steps -- as opposed to linking, documentation generation, etc. The `"annot"` flag is not passed by default, so this